-While pressing the infant seat firmly against the seat cushion and seatback, let the shoulder belt retract as far as it will go to hold the infant seat securely.
+3. While pressing the infant seat firmly against the seat cushion and seatback, then retracted even slightly, it cannot let the shoulder belt retract as far as it will go to hold the infant seat secure-

 Push and pull the child restraint system in different directions to be sure it is secure.
 Follow all the installation instructions provided by its manufacturer.